apache/usergrid/sdks/nodejs/README.md

 	sdk.ApiClient.logoutAppUser();

-This destroys their token in the ApiClient singleton.
+This destroys the token and user object in the session, effectively logging the user out.

 ##Entities and Collections